 SCREEN: function to_netcdf being used

-Use the xarray (pronounce x-array) function open_dataset (pronounce open-underscore-dataset) to load the netCDF (pronounce net-C-D-F) files [1].
-Then, use the function save_fit_results_to_excel (pronounce save-underscore-fit-results-to-excel) to save the fit results along with the data to a worksheet file [2].

-SCREEN: function open_dataset being used

-SCREEN: function save_fit_results_to_excel being used

 Protocol Script Questions

 Authors: Please use the step and shot numbers from the script above (not step numbers from the manuscript) when answering the questions below.
 Do not include steps that will be screen-captured and do not list entire sections.